benisi/sample-code/README.md

 #### Migrating Data

-To migrate data type `vendor/bin/sail artisan migrate` and `vendor/bin/sail artisan db:seed`, you can specify the admin credentials by add `ADMIN_EMAIL` and `ADMIN_PASSWORD` to your .env file
+To migrate data type `vendor/bin/sail artisan migrate` and `vendor/bin/sail artisan db:seed`, you can specify the admin credentials by adding `ADMIN_EMAIL` and `ADMIN_PASSWORD` to your .env file

 #### Polling post from external blog
 For the sake of scalability we used a scheduler to poll post data from our client external blog.
-To poll data kindly run the command `vendor/bin/sail artisan schedule:work`, this will start a worker that poll schedule every one hour.
+To poll data kindly run the command `vendor/bin/sail artisan schedule:work`, this will start a worker that poll post from our client blog every one hour you can configure the cron on the `console kernel file`.
 You can change the url to poll from by changing `EXTERNAL_BLOG_URL` value in your .env file

 visit your app at http://localhost/ if you want to change the port that serves your application add `APP_PORT` to your .env specifying the new port